vserova/book/pages/ch_cgi.md

 -   path (optional)

-The <span class="nctnt ncbi-class">CCgiCookie</span> class provides a means of creating, modifying, and sending cookies.
-The constructor requires at least two arguments, specifying the `name` and `value` of the cookie, along with the optional <span class="nctnt ncbi-var">domain</span> and <span class="nctnt ncbi-var">path</span> arguments.
+The `CCgiCookie` class provides a means of creating, modifying, and sending cookies.
+The constructor requires at least two arguments, specifying the `name` and `value` of the cookie, along with the optional `domain` and `path` arguments.
 Format errors in the arguments to the constructor (see [Supplementary Information](#supplementary-information-)) will cause the invalid argument to be thrown.
-The <span class="nctnt ncbi-func">CCgiCookie::Write(CNcbiOstream&)</span> member function creates a `Set-Cookie` directive using its private data members and places the resulting string on the specified output stream:
+The `CCgiCookie::Write(CNcbiOstream&)` member function creates a `Set-Cookie` directive using its private data members and places the resulting string on the specified output stream:

     Set-Cookie:
     m_Name=